Introduction To GIT

 - It can be used as a graphical application.

-- Government Agencies use GITHUB to share and collaboration process (They can add their organizations and create pull request).
+- Government Agencies use GITHUB to share and collaborate processes (They can add their organizations and create pull requests).

-- GIT can be used in various Operating systems like Fedora, Windows, Red Hat and other Linux systems using GIT commands.
+- GIT can be used in operating systems like Fedora, Windows, Red Hat, and other Linux systems using GIT commands.

-- They are used to develop core Linux kernel.
+- They are used to develop the core Linux kernel.

-- Used in many open source projects like Ruby on Rails, Perl, the Linux Kernel.
+- They are used in open-source projects like Ruby on Rails, Perl, and the Linux Kernel.

 Advantages and Disadvantages

-- Good distributed model as each developer gets a local repository with a full history of commits which makes git fast compared to other VCs.
+- Good distributed model as each developer gets a local repository with a complete history of commits which makes git fast compared to other VCs.

-- Branching capabilities and merging are easy (as they are cheap), good data integrity.
+- Branching capabilities and merging are easy (as they are cheap), and they have good data integrity.

 - Data redundancy and replications.
-Add ons can be written in many languages.
+You can write add-ons in many languages.

-- They have good and faster network performance and superior disk utilization and they think about its data like a sequence of snapshots.
+- They have good and faster network performance and superior disk utilization, and they think about their data like a sequence of snapshots.

-- The object model is very simple and minimizes push/pull data transfers.
+- The object model is straightforward and minimizes push/pull data transfers.

-- GIT requires technical excellence and it is slower on windows.
-They have tedious command lines to input and doesn’t track renames.
+- GIT requires technical excellence, and it is slower on Windows.
+They have tedious command lines to input and don’t track renames.

 - They have poor GUI and usability.
-And also, they take a lot of resources which slows down the performance.
+And also take a lot of resources, which slows down the performance.

 - GIT doesn’t support checking out sub-trees.
-For each project, the central service would need to be set up for multiple package repositories.
+You must set up the central service for multiple package repositories for each project.

 - It lacks window support and doesn’t track empty folders.